 A Private First Class assigned to Fort Campbell, Kentucky, died 23 April 2021 from injuries sustained in a PMV-4 mishap three weeks earlier in Wayne County, Illinois, at 2240 local.
 The Soldier was operating her vehicle on 2 April when she ran a red light and was struck by another vehicle.
 She was transported to a local hospital for medical treatment.
 Due to complications and her medical prognosis, the Soldier was removed from life support and pronounced dead shortly afterward.
 The Soldier was reportedly wearing a seat belt during the mishap, which is under investigation.
 An occupant in the other vehicle died and two others were injured.

 Since 2016, the Army has lost an average of 33 Soldiers a year to PMV-4 mishaps.
-This mishap is the seventh PMV-4 fatality of FY21.
+This mishap was the 25th PMV-4 fatality of FY21.

 1. Recognize the “Dilemma Zone”

 You’re approaching an intersection, and the light changes from green to yellow.
 You’re already too close to stop comfortably, but can you make it across the intersection before the light turns red?
 We’ve all been there, and traffic engineers actually have a name for this phenomenon; it’s called the dilemma zone.
 It’s a theoretical area about 2.5 to 5.5 seconds away from the stop line, where drivers have a 10 to 90 percent probability of stopping.